Loeb (supermarket): Acquisition by Metro

-In June 1999, Loeb became part of the Metro Foods corporate group.
-At the time, it was owned by Provigo, which was sold the previous year to Loblaw Companies, which was required to resell Loeb for competitive reasons.
+In 1998, Loeb parent company Provigo was acquired by Loblaw Companies.
+Loblaw was required to resell Loeb for competitive reasons.
+In 1999, Metro-Richelieu bought 41 Loeb stores and the rights to the Loeb name.
+Loblaw kept the remaining 51 locations, which were rebranded to other banners.
 Following the purchase, Metro began putting products from its own house brands, Merit/Selection and Irresistibles, on the shelves of Loeb stores.

 In 2006, following Metro's acquisition of The Great Atlantic & Pacific Company of Canada, Loeb became a subsidiary of A&P Canada.
 New products and services were introduced to Loeb stores, and the Merit, Econochoix, and Irresistible lines were dropped in favour of A&P Canada's own Master Choice, Equality and Baker's Oven products, along with Fresh Obsessions produce.

 On August 7, 2008, Metro announced it would invest $200 million consolidating the company's conventional food stores under the Metro banner.
 Over a period of 15 months, all Loeb stores were converted to the Metro name.
 The rebranding also saw the Irresistibles and Selection brands return to the stores, replacing those inherited from A&P.